-Quality Government investment incentives offered in Oman
+Quality Government investment incentives offered in Oman in 2023

 Oman’s foreign investment law is designed to welcome and attract overseas investors.
 However, in our experience doing business in Oman remains challenging, with red tape and inefficient government departments.
 That said, Oman’s free zones are more business-friendly, with quicker company incorporation, and a range of incentives not available with ‘onshore’ Omani companies.